ajcampbell1333/PDFPasswordOverlay/README.md

 ## Browser Support

+This app uses PDF.js for PDF rendering, which provides excellent cross-browser support including:
+- ✅ Chrome/Edge (desktop and mobile)
+- ✅ Firefox (desktop and mobile)
+- ✅ Safari (desktop and iOS/iPadOS)
+- ✅ All modern browsers

-This app uses modern CSS features and may not work in older browsers.
-For production use, consider adding appropriate polyfills or fallbacks.
+**Note:** The app uses modern CSS features (backdrop-filter, CSS Grid, Flexbox) which work in all modern browsers.

 ## Security Considerations